Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 !!! homebrew "This is a Homebrew Mechanic!"

     You just stumbled into a Hombebrew mechanic!
-This game material made by me, rather than by an official or third-party publisher.
+This game material made by me, adn is heavily inspired by Darkest Dungeon 1 and Darkest Dungeon 2.

 # Resolve and Death's Door

-The Resolve and Death's Door mechanic is introduced in Crown and Misery to add more unpredictability to combat.
+The Resolve and Death's Door mechanic is introduced in Crown & Misery to add more unpredictability to combat.
 In simple terms, even if you're reduced to 0 HP, you're still in the game!
 This mechanic replaces the usual Death Saving Throws in regular D&D, allowing players to remain conscious at 0 HP with varying degrees of virtue and affliction.

 ## Death's Door